-Whether you are an incoming first-year at USC, or have one final year before graduation, everyone seems to need new clothes for the new school year.
-However, most are unsure where to find affordable options close to campus.
+Whether you are an incoming first-year student at USC or have one final year before graduation, everyone seems to need new clothes for the new school year.
+However, many are unsure where to find affordable options close to campus.

 Below are five great thrift spots that can help you stay connected to the Carolina community through service, support and stylish clothes.